tommyku/blog3/content/blog/from-nexus-5x-to-moto-z-play.md

 I purchased a Nexus 5X from Google Store Hong Kong on Novemeber 2015.
-At that time, my 2-year old Nexus 4 has been suffering from low battery life and excessive heat just by web browsing.
-Google Store shipment's prompt shipment amazed me as I received the phone with additional phone case and USB cable the next day I pressed the buy button.
+At that time, my 2-year old Nexus 4 has been suffering from low battery life and excessive heat during casual web browsing.
+Google Store shipment's prompt shipment amazed me as I received the phone with a phone case and USB cable the next day I pressed the buy button.

 Fast forward to April 2016, I had been using the phone for about half a